 If you are a J-1 exchange visitor accompanied by J-2 dependents, your J-2 dependents are eligible to apply to the United States Citizenship and Immigration Services (USCIS) for employment authorization by submitting an I-765 with other required paperwork.
 For details about the process, please contact ISSS.

 Please note that J-2 dependents are not permitted to work or to receive a US Social Security Number until they have received an Employment Authorization Document (EAD) card from the USCIS.
-Processing time for the EAD should take at least two or three months.
+Processing time for the EAD should take at least 2 or 3 months.

 J-2 dependents with employment authorization may work until the date on the EAD card or until the J-1 principal visitor completes his or her program, whichever comes earlier.
 J-2 dependents may apply to renew work authorization, as long as the J-1 visitor remains in J-1 status.
 If the J-1 receives an extension of stay, the J-2 dependent must re-apply for work authorization after the extension has been granted.
 It is recommended that applications for extensions of the EAD be made at least 3 months in advance of the expiration date on the card.